bcgov/bcstats-duckdb-storage-mvp/sei_dbt/README-short.md

     * `pip install dbt-duckdb`
     * `pip install duckdb`

+Note that instead of using `pip`, you may also choose to install these into a clean conda environment.
+In this case, any further `dbt` commands should always be run from within that active conda environment.

 Certain elements of this project also require `dbt` packages.
-Install required packages from the `packages.yml` file using this command (from the command line):
+Install required packages from the `packages.yml` file using this command (from the command line inside your dbt conda environment):
 * `dbt deps`